Gana1225/WebandAppdevelopment-PilingPowers/README.md

 There are so many people having a great talent but no platform to present it.
 So, we take-up those ideas and make their dreams real.

-The UI of this webpage is very simple.
-First they have to register in that by giving their credentials, bank details and ID proofs.
-Then select the domain to which their idea belongs to and present their idea.
-If the given idea already exists then “This idea already exists” is displayed and asks for the new idea.
-If the idea is successfully accepted then some amount of 100₹ will be transferred to their account.